sav-che/TL-2/Authors/Wahrlich, Woldemar (Karlowitsch) {std. Wahrlich}.md

-> [!cite] BHL link: this entry starts at [page 23](https://www.biodiversitylibrary.org/item/103250#page/83/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 23](https://www.biodiversitylibrary.org/page/33066363) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Wahrlich, Woldemar \[Karlowitsch\] (1859-1923), Russian pharmacist; assistant pharmacist's examination Moscow 1877; studied medicine and pharmacy at Moscow University 1877-1879; assistant at the Moscow Botanical Institute and Garden 1879-1884; studied at the Kaiser-Wilhelms-Universität Strassburg with A. de Bary 1884-1886; Dr. phil. ib.
-1886; lecturer at the Veterinary Institute Dorpat 1888; professor at the Military Medicinal Academy at St. Petersburg from 1923. (*Wahrlich*).
+1886; lecturer at the Veterinary Institute Dorpat 1888; professor at the Military Medicinal Academy at St. Petersburg from 1923.
+**Abbreviated name**: *Wahrlich*

 #### Herbarium and types